njues/halfwaytree/README.md

 ###About Halfwaytree
     Right now, Halfwaytree is only in its infancy (phase two of development).
     This project is a proof of concept I use for my dissertation research.
-    You're welcome to help me extend it and bring it to the next level.I'm looking for someone to help write unittests.
+    You're welcome to help me extend it and bring it to the next level.
+I'm looking for someone to help write unittests.

 ###Why Use Halfwaytree ?